trustoverip/tswg-did-method-webs-specification/spec/whois.md

 [JSON Web Token Verifiable Presentation]: https://www.w3.org/TR/vc-data-model/#example-verifiable-presentation-using-jwt-compact-serialization-non-normative
 [An ACDC Verifiable Presentation]: https://trustoverip.github.io/tswg-acdc-specification/draft-ssmith-acdc.html

-When the Verifiable Presentation is requested, the resolved object MUST contain the appropriate MIME type of the Verifiable Presentation format.
+When the verifiable presentation is requested, the resolved object MUST contain the appropriate MIME type of the verifiable presentation format.

-It is up to the DID Controller to decide to publish a Verifiable Presentation and if so, which Verifiable Credentials to put into the Verifiable Presentation.
+It is up to the DID Controller to decide to publish a verifiable presentation and if so, which Verifiable Credentials to put into the verifiable presentation.